evantravers/qmk_firmware/layouts/community/ortho_4x12/fullmods/readme.md

 - I use a hyper-key setup through hammerspoon, so I've got an F19 key to enable that.
 - I use GUI+[1-5] for various OSX shortcuts (sketch, switching tabs, taking screenshots) so there's a secret layer for that.
-(Currently called sketch, might rename)
 - I am used to using both hands for mods, so I've got mods on both sides (hence the name fullmods)